juancruzsosa/torchero/documentation/source/index.rst

 Loading the Data
 ----------------

-First we need to import ``torchvision`` libraries to load the dataset
+First, we need to import ``torchvision`` libraries to load the dataset

 .. code-block:: python